juanflores01/AlliantAssmnt/README.txt

 Third Pass
 *.
 I realized that the methods class can go in the console project and library should've been a test project.
-1. Create Unit Test that includes methods for verifing scan of all products including multiples of a few, scan of multiples of a single product, scan of one of each product.
+1. Created Unit Test that includes methods for verifing scan of all products including multiples of a few, scan of multiples of a single product, scan of one of each product.

+Fourth Pass
+1. Created a faux Terminal interface that calls Scan and Total methods, shared it between the program and unit test.